 We all know alcohol is not healthy for our body.
 The list of disadvantages of alcoholic drinks goes on and on.
 We can name some of these as alcohol addiction, poor dietary habits, chronic pancreatitis, alcohol-related liver disease, cancer, and finally poor dental and oral health.

 Heavy drinkers most often feel dry mouth.
 Low saliva flow and thus dry mouth are contributing factors in possible tooth decay and damage to the structure of the teeth.

 Cut down on alcoholic drinks and sometimes try to use fluoridated mouthwash to rinse your mouth and help the moisturizing effects in the mouth.

 Alcohol also increases the risks of mouth cancers and throat like esophageal and laryngeal cancers.

 Smoking and alcohol drinking are destructive against the teeth

 Smoking and alcoholic drinks can develop these cancers (we mentioned above) rapidly and damage the teeth easily.
 Alcohol combined with chemicals in tobacco can have irreversible impacts on cells in the DNA.

 To ban or not

-This is true that some of these foods and fruits can cause damage to the structure of our teeth, but having a healthy choice of foods and opting for fresh fruits shouldn’t be skipped in our diets.
+This is true that some of these foods drinks damage teeth and the structure of our teeth, but having a healthy choice of foods and opting for fresh fruits shouldn’t be skipped in our diets.

 Oral hygiene and healthy eating can bring joyous life with them.